cack195/Local-RAG-Chat-Assistant/README.md

 # Local-RAG-Chat-Assistant
-Local AI Assistant using Ollama model (llama3)
+Local AI Assistant using flask and Ollama model (llama3)

 ## Setup
 - First fork the project